sarvsav/go-starter-template/README.md

 <!-- ADOPTERS -->
 ## Adopters

-📢 If you're using go-starter-template in your organization, please add your company name to this list.
+📢 If you're using go-starter-template in your organization, please add your name or company name to this [list](./ADOPTERS.md).

 By adding yourself to the [ADOPTERS.md](./ADOPTERS.md) file, you help increase the project's visibility and credibility, which is essential for its growth.